zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### color
 The series base color.
-Accepts a valid CSS color string, including hex and rgb.
+The supported values are:

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`